 I think the acting is solid, D’Onofrio plays a stunning psychopath.
 The movie made me uncomfortable at times, but no more than other movies with this type.
 Most of the violence happens off-screen but it is clear when it arrives at the aftermath.
 I especially appreciated the restraint of the writers in not taking the movie into territories where some go.
 It never goes too far.

 I give Chained 4 empty cereal bowls out of 5.

 Real or Made Up

 Friday The 13th

 Real - Inspired by Australian serial killer Ivan Milat who is as we speak rotting in prison.
-He was nicknamed "The Backpacker Killer"
+He got nicknamed "The Backpacker Killer"

 Made Up - Purely fictional character.
-It should be said though, that subsequent Psycho movies where the killer is a copy cat were based loosley on Ed Gein
+Later Psycho movies where the killer is a copy cat are based loosely on Ed Gein

 Silence of the Lambs

-    Made up - Fictional character made up and turned into quite a few movies and a television series.
-The only refernce to be found to a real life person was a man imprisoned for killing one person who happened to be a close friend
+Made up - Fictional character made up and turned into a few movies and a television series.
+The only reference found to a real life person was a man imprisoned for killing one person who was a close friend

 A little clip from the movie - will he decide to be like Bob?